This post may contain affiliate links. For more information, read my disclosure policy.

 You should measure it the same way you do flour – with the spoon and level method.

-Yes, you can make your own powdered sugar with granulated sugar and cornstarch.
+You can make your own confectioners’ sugar with granulated sugar and cornstarch.
 This is a great hack when you need some for a recipe but don’t have any on hand.

-You will need a high-speed blender to make your own.
+- You will need a high-speed blender to make your own.
 A food processor or regular blender won’t be able to break down the sugar enough.
+A clean coffee grinder should also work.

-The ratio is one cup of granulated sugar to one tablespoon cornstarch, which equals approximately two cups powdered.
+- The ratio is one cup of granulated sugar to one tablespoon cornstarch, which equals approximately two cups.
 You can scale that up or down if you need more or less for your recipe.

-Place them both in your blender and process at high speed until the sugar is light and fluffy.
+- Place them both in your blender or food processor and process at high speed until the sugar is light and fluffy.

 Sometimes recipes call for powdered instead of granulated sugar – shortbread is one example of this.
 Powdered sugar is not always interchangeable with granulated sugar, so it’s always best to follow what the recipe recommends.

-Where powdered sugar gets a lot of mileage is with glazes, frostings, and icings.
-It can be as simple as mixing some with water or lemon juice to make a simple glaze or using a mixer to make a light and creamy frosting.
+Where confectioners’ sugar gets a lot of mileage is with glazes, vanilla buttercream, and cream cheese frosting.
+It can be as simple as mixing some with water or lemon juice to make a simple glaze topping lemon bread with powdered sugar icing.

 - 1 cup (200g) granulated sugar